National Highway 23 (India)

 National Highway 23 (NH 23) is a primary national highway in India.
-NH-23 runs in an east-west direction, entirely in the state of Rajasthan.
+NH-23 runs in an east–west direction, entirely in the state of Rajasthan.

 Route

 NH23 connects Kothun, Lalsot, Karauli, Bari and Dhaulpur in the state of Rajasthan.
+A further 204 km extension of this highway to Ajmer via Phagi, Dudu & Nasirabad is planned & going on.
+Post completion this highway will be 432 km long.